 My birthday this year is one of the bests ever.
-I crossed an item in my bucket list and it took me a while (almost a month) to talk to you about all the things that happened because I was so hyped about everything.
+I crossed an item in my bucket list and it took me a while (almost a month) to write about all the things that happened because I was so hyped about everything.

 I went to Batanes!!
 YES, BATANES!